Keep emails and calendar events private

 This ensures that internal communication remains private while still allowing visibility into interactions with external parties.

-Calendar events are not shown on internal records either, and communication intelligence attributes (such as Last interaction) will show no data to protect team member privacy.
+Calendar events and call recordings are not shown on internal records either, and communication intelligence attributes (such as Last interaction) will show no data to protect team member privacy.

 Blocklist emails and domains